COVID-19 Visitor Guide

 - Before entering, on the day of your visit, all visitors ages 2 and older must do the following self-check of your health.
 If you feel sick, please stay home to take care of yourself, and help protect our visitors and staff!

-- Follow the social distancing rules and signs posted around the campus.
+- Follow the social distancing rules and all signs posted around the campus.